aws-samples/mwaa-disaster-recovery/README.md

     - Sets up cross region replications for both MWAA DAGs and backup S3 buckets
     - Deploys the [mwaa_dr](assets/dags/mwaa_dr/) framework to the DAGs S3 bucket, which include DAGs for [backup](assets/dags/mwaa_dr/backup_metadata.py), [restore](assets/dags/mwaa_dr/restore_metadata.py), and [cleanup](assets/dags/mwaa_dr/cleanup_metadata.py) of metadata store
     - Deploys the [Airflow CLI](lib/constructs/airflow_cli.py) custom resource and associated lambda functions to setup necessary Airflow variables on the primary MWAA environment
+    - Deploys an SNS topic for DAG failure notification

 - [The Secondary Region Stack](lib/stacks/mwaa_secondary_stack.py)
     - Deploys a backup S3 bucket to the secondary region
     - Deploys a StepFunctions workflow and associated Lambda functions to the secondary region configured with EventBridge schedule for health check of the primary region MWAA environment
+    - Deploys an SNS topic for workflow failure notification

 ## Prerequisites